 Initials of the person who destroyed the CCH.

-The State Office Program Specialist for Employment Re-entry, Work Experience and Proprietary Schools is responsible for maintenance and retention of monthly CCH logs in a confidential and secure location from Audit to Audit.
+The State Office Program Specialist(s) for CCH is responsible for maintenance and retention of monthly CCH logs in a confidential and secure location from Audit to Audit.
 Once the audit has occurred, logs can be destroyed.
 Any log moving forward from the day of the audit needs to be kept until the next audit.

 …